-- The TOE sets the system wide Android CC mode property to "Enabled" if all the prerequisites have been met. - The TOE prevents loading of custom firmware/kernels and requires all updates occur through FOTA (Samsung's Firmware Over The Air firmware update method) - The TOE utilizes CAVP approved cryptographic ciphers for TLS. - The TOE ensures FOTA updates utilize 2048-bit PKCS #1 RSA-PSS formatted signatures (with SHA-512 hashing).
+- The TOE sets the system wide Android CC mode property to enabled. - The TOE prevents loading of custom firmware/kernels and requires all updates occur through FOTA (Samsung's Firmware Over The Air firmware update method). - The TOE utilizes CAVP approved cryptographic ciphers for TLS. - The TOE ensures FOTA updates utilize 2048-bit PKCS #1 RSA-PSS formatted signatures (with SHA-512 hashing).

-The TOE includes a containerization capability, KNOX Workspace, which is part of the KNOX platform.
+The TOE includes a containerization capability, Knox Workspace Container, which is part of the Knox Platform.
 This container provides a way to segment applications and data into two separate areas on the device, such as a personal area and a work area, each with its own separate apps, data and security policies.
-For this effort the TOE was evaluated both without and with a KNOX Workspace container created (and to create a KNOX Workspace)

-container, one must purchase an additional license).
-Thus, the evaluation includes several KNOX-specific claims that apply to a KNOX Workspace container when created.
+For this effort the TOE was evaluated both without and with a Knox Workspace container created (and to create a Knox Workspace container, one must purchase an additional license).
+Thus, the evaluation includes several Knoxspecific claims that apply to a Knox Workspace container when created.

 There are different models of the TOE, the Error!
-Reference source not found., and these models differ in their internal components (as described in the table below).
+Reference source not found., and these models differ in their internal components (as described in Evaluated Configuration section below).